 Freshservice: Faster to implement.
 Easier to admin without specialist expertise.
 Most ANZ mid-market teams go live in six to twelve weeks.
 A trained IT admin can manage it.
 No code needed.

-JSM: Quick at basic level.
+JSM: Quick at a basic level.
 But a well-configured ITSM environment needs more technical skill.
 Change workflows, CMDB setup and portal customisation take more effort.
 Teams with Jira experience find it easier.
-Teams without find the learning curve steep.
+Teams without it find the learning curve steep.

 Where Freshservice Wins